LOG Pipeline User Manual¶

 directory.

-Note: DataKit has two Pipeline directories, and it will automatically match the Pipeline files under these directories.
+Note: DataKit has two Pipeline directories, and DataKit will automatically match the Pipeline files in these directories.

 Pipeline

-: Directory for custom Pipeline files created in the Guance workspace;- If there are Pipeline files with the same name in both directories, DataKit will prioritize matching the Pipeline file in the
+: Directory for Guance workspace custom Pipeline files;- If there are Pipeline files with the same name in both directories, DataKit will prioritize matching the Pipeline files in the

 Pipeline_remote